norpactech/pareto-docs/pareto-factory-whitepaper/sections/01-introduction.md

 Consider how modern manufacturing operates: standardized components flow through automated assembly lines, while skilled workers focus on quality control, customization, and complex problem-solving.
 Raw materials are transformed into consistent, high-quality products through repeatable processes, yet human expertise guides critical decisions and handles exceptions.
 This proven model of **automation handling the predictable while humans drive the creative and strategic** has revolutionized every major industry—except software development, where we still largely hand-craft each application from the ground up.

 I encountered a remarkable open-source ERP system called **Compiere** in the early 2000s.
 Compiere, originally developed by Jorg Janke, was a pioneering ERP and CRM platform that took a radically different approach to software design.
-Unlike traditional systems hard-coded at every layer, Compiere, used a **metadata-driven architecture**—a concept that reshaped my view of how software could and should be built.
+Unlike traditional systems hard-coded at every layer, Compiere used a **metadata-driven architecture**—a concept that reshaped my view of how software could and should be built.
+Compiere is no longer maintained, but numerous projects have been forked from its repository and remain active.

 In Compiere: